mahmoudnafifi/HistoGAN/README.md

 ### Histogram loss
 We provide a [Colab notebook example](https://colab.research.google.com/drive/1dAF1_oAQ1c8OMLqlYA5V878pmpcnQ6_9?usp=sharing) code to compute our histogram loss.
 This histogram loss is differentiable and can be easily integrated into any deep learning optimization.

 In the [Colab](https://colab.research.google.com/drive/1dAF1_oAQ1c8OMLqlYA5V878pmpcnQ6_9?usp=sharing) tutorial, we provide different versions of the histogram class to compute histogram loss for different color spaces: uv-RGB, rg-chroma, and CIE Lab.
-For CIE Lab, input images are supposed to be already in CIE LAB space before computing the loss.
+For CIE Lab, input images are supposed to be already in CIE LAB space before computing the loss. <!--The code is also provided in `./histogram_classes`.
+In HistoGAN and ReHistoGAN, we trained using uv-RGB histogram features.
+To use rg-chroma or CIE Lab, you simply replace the code of `RGBuvHistBlock` in `./histoGAN/histoGAN.py` with the code of the target histogram in `./hisotgram_classes`.
+Note that for the CIE LAB histograms, you need to first convert loaded images into the CIE LAB space in the `Dataset` class in both histoGAN and ReHistoGAN codes.
+That also requires converting the generated images back to sRGB space before saving them.!-->

 If you faced issues with memory, please check this [issue](https://github.com/mahmoudnafifi/HistoGAN/issues/8) for potential solutions.